ece-jacob-scott/BLSTController/README.md

 Python code lives in the project root directory for now.
 Later if needed we can move more modules to their own folders if the code requires a higher level of organization.

+### STL Files

+The STL files for the footpedal live within the STL_Files folder.
+Each pedal is the same so everything will need to be printed twice.
+The Pot_holder.stl is the part that holds the potentiometers for the pitch and roll axis so it will need to be printed 4 times (two for each foot).
+The Full_Design.stl is the stl file that shows the final configuration for one pedal.